 Over time, without adequate oxygen, organs become damaged.
 A blockage of blood flow to the brain can cause a stroke; other complications include heart disease and lung and kidney disease.
 People with the disease have shortened life expectancies, typically between 40 to 60 years.
 “This is a very complex disease that can affect any organ,” says Dr. Rondelli.

-In Prodigy’s case, The Washington Post reported that he had a more severe form of sickle cell, which leaves sufferers with relentless pain caused by blockages in small blood vessels.
+Severe forms of sickle cell can leave sufferers with relentless pain caused by blockages in small blood vessels.
 Patients will describe it as the worst pain ever, says Dr. Rondelli, and they often have to be hospitalized and given opioids to control the discomfort.
 “This is extremely limiting in life and impacts their ability to work and go to school,” he says.

 Who is at risk?

 Since it's a genetic disorder, it's only transmitted through families—you can't catch it like a cold.
-Sickle cell anemia is more common in African Americans; one in 12 carries a sickle cell gene, and one in 500 has the disease, says Dr. Rondelli.
-If both parents are carriers, there is a 25 percent chance that their child will be born with sickle cell.
+Sickle cell anemia is more common in African-Americans; one in 12 carries a sickle cell gene, and one in 500 has the disease, says Dr. Rondelli.
+If both parents are carriers, there is a 25% chance that their child will be born with sickle cell.

 Symptoms of the disease—which include dark urine, pain, and yellow eyes—can appear in infants, and because early diagnosis is crucial, all newborns in the U.S. are tested for sickle cell, according to the American Society of Hematology.